myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 #### Import the TMP36 library

-In order to use the TMP36 sensor with mbed, we must import a library that supports this sensor.
+In order to use a TMP36 sensor with mbed, we will import a library that will support reading data from this sensor and converting its readings into temperature readings.
 There are many such options for sensor libraries in mbed, you may choose a different library than we do for this example.

 To import our sensor library, click on the **Import** button in mbed.
 From the Libraries screen that appears, you can use the **Search** field to find appropriate libraries.